gift-surg/endocal/README.md

 #### Testing your installation

-* Launch the test application by running `endocal-test`:
+* Launch the test application by running `endocal-test`.
 * [This screenshot](endocal/res/screenshot-start.png) shows you what to expect on launching the application.
 * To perform an optical distortion calibration, follow the instructions shown in red on top of the application window.
 * While acquiring calibration data, detected calibration pattern blobs will be emphasized with a virtual overlay as